 Washstand Makeover: Tips for Using Black Wax for Furniture

 Products I Used

 - Paint your furniture as normal.
-I used Country Chic Paint in Pebble.
+I used Country Chic Paint in Pebble Beach.
 The coverage on this gray was amazing.
 It almost covered in one coat.

 - Distress as desired.
 I prefer a softly distressed finish.

 - Apply clear wax with a wax brush.
 Buff it off with a clean rag.

 - Apply black wax sparingly over the clear wax.
 Apply the black wax in places that would naturally darken with time, like cracks and creases.